HMS Powerful (1783): Career

 in breaking the enemy line and was heavily engaged thereafter.
 In the aftermath of the battle she reported 88 casualties; eight seamen and two marines killed, and four officers and 74 seamen and marines wounded.
 She later received her share of the £120,000 in prize money awarded for the captured enemy ships.

-In 1798 Powerful joined a squadron in the Mediterranean under Admiral Earl St. Vincent, and was mainly employed in operations off Cadiz, being awarded her share of prize money for the capture by the squadron of numerous prizes between February and October 1798.
+In 1798 Powerful joined a squadron in the Mediterranean under Admiral Earl St. Vincent, and was mainly employed in operations off Cádiz, being awarded her share of prize money for the capture by the squadron of numerous prizes between February and October 1798.

 From 1800 Powerful, under the command of Captain Sir Francis Laforey, served in the Baltic, Mediterranean, and the West Indies up until the Peace of Amiens.
 She received her shares of prize money as part of a squadron in the Baltic commanded by Vice Admiral Charles Pole that captured the Mary on 8 September 1801, and the Exporteur and Wussa Orden on 17 September 1801.

 Captain Robert Plampin assumed command of her in August 1805.

 The ship arrived too late to take part in the Battle of Trafalgar in November 1805, and was later sent to reinforce the East India squadron, which was commanded by Rear Admiral Edward Pellew.
 On 13 June 1806 Powerful captured the French privateer off Trincomalee, Sri Lanka.
 Powerful had received intelligence of her presence in the area and set out from Trincomalee on the 11th.
 She sighted Henriette on the morning of the 13th.
 After an 11-hour chase, during which Henriette fired her stern guns at Powerful without effect, Powerful succeeded in catching up to her quarry, which surrendered without further combat.
 During the chase, Henriettes crew had thrown four of her 6-pounder guns overboard in an attempt to lighten her and so gain speed.

 Head money was paid for Henriette in January 1814.

 In the action of 9 July 1806, disguised as an East Indiaman, and together with the sloop Rattlesnake, she captured the French privateer Bellone, which had been a serious threat to British trade.

 Powerful also took part in Pellew's raid on Batavia of 27 November 1806, and the subsequent raid on Griessie in early December 1807, which effectively eliminated Dutch naval forces in the Pacific.

 The following year Powerful returned to England under the command of Captain Charles James Johnston, where despite her poor material condition she was pressed into service during the Walcheren Campaign.
 Powerful was finally paid off at Chatham in October 1809.